apache/incubator-milagro/docs/downloads.md

 # Project Downloads

-This page will be updated with all official Apache Software Foundation release from the Apache Milagro (incubating) project.
+This page will be updated with all official Apache Software Foundation releases from the Apache Milagro (incubating) project.

 ## Verifying Releases

 You can find instructions for checking hashes and signatures on the [Verifying Apache Software Foundation Releases](http://www.apache.org/info/verification.html) page.
-The committer’s pgp signatures can be found [here](https://www.apache.org/dist/incubator/milagro/KEYS).
+The Milagro committer’s pgp signatures can be found [here](https://www.apache.org/dist/incubator/milagro/KEYS).

 For fast downloads, current source distributions are hosted on mirror servers; older source distributions are in the archive.
 For security, public keys, hashes and signature files are always hosted at Apache.